CluadeFable5/red-tide-ppc/README.md

 **Core loop**

 1. **Public map at `/map`** — a Leaflet map of the Puerto Princesa coastline.
-Each zone is a coloured polygon traced against the actual shoreline:
+Each zone is a coloured nearshore band hugging the actual shoreline (see §10):
    - 🟢 **Safe** — no advisory recorded.
    - 🟡 **Unconfirmed** — flagged by an admin as needing a check; treat with caution.
    - 🔴 **Advisory** — confirmed; do not eat shellfish from this zone.